NotYourTypicalDeveloper/carolineVirtualAssistant/README.md

 ### Assets:

-AI generated user image
+- AI generated user image
-bot logo : <a href="https://www.vecteezy.com/free-vector/chatbot-logo">Chatbot Logo Vectors by Vecteezy</a>
+- Bot logo : credit to <a href="https://www.vecteezy.com/free-vector/chatbot-logo">Chatbot Logo Vectors by Vecteezy</a>

 work on progress..!

 ## Upcoming features:

-- background image
 - add an option to display other topic tags (REC dialog flow)
-- add user picture
 - add a download CV button

 ## To run the project on your local machine: